I've had a grim year, it's been a bit dark.

 Fav brew was this collaboration between Stone & Wood and Mountain Culture. |

 I visited Mt Buffalo for the first time.
-Fantastic views and easy walking trails, so many people packed into a small area though. |
+Fantastic views and easy walking trails, but so many people packed into a small area.
+Popular. |

 The Hume and Hovell was a smidgen busier than my thru hike a few years previously but I still managed to snag lovely, serene campsites all to myself every night . |